alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/troubleshooting.md

 `ethos-u55-256`, the FVP must be executed with additional command line parameter to instruct it to emulate the 256 MACs configuration instead.

-The [deploying on an FVP emulating MPS3](./deployment.md#deploying-on-an-fvp-emulating-mps3) page provides guidance on how to instruct the FVP to change the number of MACs units.
+The [deploying on an FVP](./deployment.md#deploying-on-an-fvp) page provides guidance on how to instruct the FVP to change the number of MACs units.

 Note that when the FVP is launched and the application starts executing, various parameters about the system are